 Central Line Associated Bloodstream Infection (CLABSI) Prevention

-Your child's doctor has recommended a central venous catheter (or central line) for your child.
+Your child's doctor has recommended a central line for your child.
 A central line is a thin tube inserted into a large vein that goes to the heart.
-A central line catheter can be useful in situations requiring frequent intravenous (IV) medications, blood transfusions, blood draws for lab work, or IV nutrition.
-Your child's doctor determines the location where the catheter can be safely inserted, the catheter type that your child will need, and how long the catheter will be in place.
+A central line can be useful in situations requiring frequent intravenous (IV) medications, blood transfusions, blood draws for lab work, or IV nutrition.
+Your child's doctor determines the location where the line can be safely inserted, the type that your child will need, and how long it will be in place.

 Central lines are helpful for taking care of your child; however, they can increase the risk of infections when bacteria grow in the line and travel to the bloodstream.
 This is called a Central Line Associated Blood Stream Infection or CLABSI.
 A CLABSI can be serious and life threatening.

 - Washing our hands and/or using alcohol-based hand rub frequently.

-- Wearing a mask and sterile gloves when changing the dressing and needleless connector cap(s) while in the hospital;
+- Wearing a mask and sterile gloves when changing the dressing and injection cap(s) while in the .

-- Daily checks to see if the catheter is still needed.
+- Daily discussion with care team to see if the central line is still needed.

 - Following strict protocols when inserting central lines as recommended by the Centers for Disease Control and Prevention (CDC).